swiftlang/swift/docs/Generics.rst

     return -1
   }

-The requires clause is actually the more general way of expressing constraints, and the constraints expressed in the angle brackets (e.g., <C :
+The where clause is actually the more general way of expressing constraints, and the constraints expressed in the angle brackets (e.g., <C :
-OrderedCollection>) are just sugar for a requires clause.
+OrderedCollection>) are just sugar for a where clause.
 For example, the above find() signature is equivalent to::

-  func find<C>(collection : C, value : C.Element)-> Int
+  func find<C where C : OrderedCollection, C.Element : Comparable>(
-  requires C : OrderedCollection, C.Element : Comparable
+         collection : C, value : C.Element)-> Int

 Note that find<C> is shorthand for (and equivalent to) find<C : Any>, since every type conforms to the Any protocol composition.